 Every two years, we will review our Equality Objectives (Appendix 1) in relation to any changes in our school profile.
 Our Equality Objectives will sit in our overall school improvement plan and therefore will be reviewed as part of this process.

-Αŗ ppendices Date to be reviewed by the Governing Body: May 2025 Date Approved by the Governing Body: May 2023
+Date Approved by the Governing Body: May 2025 Date to be reviewed by the Governing Body: May 2027